VILLAGE OF SCHAUMBURG

 Education equivalent to a high school diploma.

-CPR certification preferred or ability to obtain within 6 months from date of hire.
+LEADS certification preferred or ability to obtain within three months of hire.

 WORKING CONDITIONS/PHYSICAL REQUIREMENTS:

 This position works in a typical office setting.

 Prolonged periods of concentration, proofreading, and extensive computer work.

 Occasionally transport 20 pounds or more.

 Ability to effectively use the village’s phone system.